sohah/VeritestingTransformations/Readme.md

 5. Supports SSA for fields that allows the summarization of nested fields.

-### Veritesting Transformations
+### JavaRanger Transformations

-This veritesting project uses WALA as the static analysis engine to summarize regions of code.
+This JavaRanger project uses WALA as the static analysis engine to summarize regions of code.
 Summarization is done through different transformations applied on the initial Control Flow Graph, CFG, obtained by WALA.
 These transformations are:
 1. CFG to AST Transformation: this is done by walking the CFG and creating a corresponding statement in RangerIR, at the end of this transformation a StaticRegion along with all its environment tables, input table, output table, var to slot table and variable type table.
 2. Gamma Creation Transformation: this should be considered as a subtransformation of the previous tranformation where at the end of this transformation, phi instructions, are replaced by a Gamma instruction that captures the condition under which assignments of values are taken.
 3. Substitution Transformation: in this transformation, constants and inputs are populated into the region, at the end of this transformation a DynamicRegion is generated that represents an instance